USTA NTRP RATINGS Questions & Answers

 Who can appeal when registering for a team?

-What appeals must be referred to / heard by Section administration or their designee?
+What appeals must be reviewed by Section administration or their designee?

-• Self-rated players who wish to move down after playing a match.
+- Self-rated players who wish to move down after playing matches.
 This process includes review of play, as well as review by Section and/or National Committees.

 NOTE: Each section also provides directions, deadlines and any related fee on their website.